WiFi security types explained

 Before WPA3, WPA2 (WiFi Protected Access 2) was the leading protocol since its introduction in 2004.
 In fact, WPA2, is currently the most commonly used protocol.

-For 20 years, WPA2 has been favoured s because it typically uses AES, or the Advanced Encryption Standard.
+For 20 years, WPA2 has been favoured because it typically uses AES, or the Advanced Encryption Standard.
 Adding reliable encryption was a game changer for home networks, which were previously left fairly unprotected from attacks under WPA.

 What is WPA protocol?